 Several states and municipalities—including Connecticut, Maryland, Colorado, Washington, and soon New York City—require employers to share company pay ranges with candidates and employees at various stages of the hiring process.
 Incorporating pay transparency practices helps you comply with applicable laws where you hire.
 Moreover, by applying transparent practices even when not required, you can demonstrate that your company is ahead of the pay equity curve.

 4. Bring salary data science to merit and promotion cycles.

 When you have a compensation strategy that aligns with well-defined pay ranges and competitive salary data, pay negotiations become less necessary.
 And if you clearly communicate your compensation strategy to candidates and employees, you may be able to limit or even eliminate salary negotiations.

 Instead of operating by exception and creating individual deals, you can make pay decisions that align with your compensation plan.
 That way, you can make efficient compensation offers and keep pay consistent across job levels.

 5. Strengthen the overall evolution of your compensation program.

-Pay transparency requires a thoughtful approach and a commitment to treating compensation as data-driven science, not just a set of decisions based on gut feelings or guesswork.
-By committing to increasing transparency in your pay practices, you are also committing to finding reliable benchmark data, establishing a compensation philosophy, and creating the salary bands you plan to communicate to employees.
+Pay transparency requires a thoughtful approach and a commitment to treating compensation as salary data-driven science, not just a set of decisions based on gut feelings or guesswork.
+By committing to increasing transparency in your pay practices, you are also committing to finding reliable benchmark salary data, establishing a compensation philosophy, and creating the salary bands you plan to communicate to employees.

 6. Attract and retain talent.